Hope (cigarette): Products

 Below are all the variants of Hope cigarettes, with the levels of tar and nicotine included.

 Hope (20), which was once sold, was a soft package with a long size (later king size).
 It is known as "Long Hope".
 The mark of the bow and arrow of the package is red, close to vermillion and is slightly smaller than the current Hope.
 In addition, the logo type of this package is the difference between the normal one is Roman body "HOPE", and the difference is seen that it the "Century Gothic" and "hope".
 Despite the fact that all current Hope variants are of the same regular size, it is called "short hope" because of the existence of this former Hope (20).
 Nakajima's writers also love it, and they also appear during the work.

-Hope (Philippines)

-In the Philippines, Hope is a brand owned by Fortune Tobacco Corporation and is manufactured and distributed by PMFTC, Inc. It is unrelated to Japan Tobacco's Hope brand, although the Philippine brand renders the Hope brand name in a similar typeface.
-It sold as a mentholated cigarette in 100-mm and 85-mm sticks.
-It is labelled with the word "Luxury" beneath the Hope brand name.

-The brand was advertised on the basis of "mentholated freshness".
-The television commercials showed foreign talents engaged in exhilarating Western leisure activities like skydiving, wakeboarding and boat racing to drive home the "freshness" story.
-The commercials were made even more popular with its jingle, sang by a 21-year-old Claire de la Fuente, a Karen Carpenter sound-alike.
-The advertisements lasted from the 1970s until 2006.
-Since 1 January 2007, all tobacco advertising on radio and television has since been banned.